Wildflower season 4: Plot

 At the Ardiente's, Lily is captured by Julio and dragged to the town square to be executed.
 Julio and Emilia parade Lily through a gauntlet of loyalists hurling insults and abuses at her.
 Diego saves her and the execution attempt goes into a halt just before the loyalist mob attempts to execute her.

 Videos of the mass grave are repeatedly shown on national television and goes viral in social media.
 Public outrage against the brutality of the Ardientes reach beyond the Ardiente's bailiwick and the family loses the support of powerful officials who backed them and allowed them to rule with impunity.
 A popular uprising topples the powerful family.
 With solid evidence and witnesses no longer afraid to speak out, the people of Ardiente file cases of multiple murder, frustrated homicide, Estafa and plunder that would send them to prison for a long time, but Julio and Emilia escape capture.
 Julio vows revenge.

 While authorities search for them, the province celebrates a new era under the governorship of Diego Torillo.
 Their joy does not last long when Julio assassinates Diego with a sniper rifle, and escape once again to a Triad safe house.
 Diego does not survive and the entire province mourns his death.
 Julio and Emilia learn that the Triad is handing Red Dragon’s operations to Emilia.
 This does not mean anything to Julio who kills Stefano (Epi Quizon), the Triad’s representative.
 Emilia finally realizes her father’s direct hand in the murders of her aunt and mother, and that he never respected her as an equal.

 With intel gathered by Arthur, Lily works with the NBI authorities led by Agent Salonga (Michael Flores) and successfully raid the safe house where the Ardientes and the Triad are gathered.
 As Lily tries to stop Julio from escaping, Emilia comes face to face with her father, shooting him several times until he dies.

 Diego's campaign promises: Peace, Hope and Love finally comes to Bagong Ardiente.
 Emilia's gunshot wounds severs her spine, paralyzes her and she serves her time in prison.
-Marlon becomes Mayor of Bagong Ardiente and Lily takes over Diego's post as Governor, moving on to Senator and finally as President-elect of the Philippines.
+Marlon becomes the Mayor of Bagong Ardiente and Lily takes over Diego's post as the Governor, moving on to Senator and finally as President-elect of the Philippines with a landslide victory.
 Camia and Damian (Christian Vasquez) wed after his release from prison.
 Lily visits Emilia in prison extending an olive branch and forgives her.

 Later, in a laboratory at an unspecified place, Julio is shown to be half-alive, having survived his gunshot injury and being connected to an intravenous solution.
 A gang led by Helena's adopted daughter Venus (Karylle), enters and tortures Julio to death in their actions of playing God.